Last updated on 10th January 2024

 Don’t forget to add subtitles for users who mute videos when watching in public, and preview your content on mobile before hitting the publish button.

-You can prevent people from bouncing off your LinkedIn video content by keeping it short, and to the point.
+You can prevent people from losing interest in your LinkedIn video content by keeping it short, and to the point.
 Avoid babbling and discuss the topic instantly – preferably within the first six seconds to grab a browser’s attention.

 When writing your video script, ensure that your first few sentences are strong, solid and to-the-point.
 Once you’ve hooked them in, feel free to expand on your point.
 But remember, LinkedIn videos have a limit of 10 minutes in the Feed!